 - We make our own sugar water (1 part white sugar to 4 parts water) and usually have to fill the red backyard feeder twice a week.

 - Mix the sugar and water in a pot and heat on the stovetop enough to dissolve the sugar and allow to cool before putting into feeders.

 The water itself does NOT need to be tinted.
 Hummingbirds have remarkable spatial memories and flutter before feeders before they are even hung in the spring.

 Hummers will zoom towards any nectar-rich flowers.
 They do have a heightened sensitivity to brightly-hued red and yellow flowers but also they are speedy learners and will find nectar wherever they can.

 The hummingbird is a prolific pollinator of flowers.
 Research shows that Ruby-throated Hummingbirds deposit 10 times as much pollen as bumblebees.
 So, to attract hummingbirds to your garden, make sure to include lots of plants known to attract hummingbirds.

 What is a hummingbird’s favorite flower?
 Try bee balm and foxglove, just to name two.
-The Old Farmer’s Almanac and local nurseries will have a list of plants for hummingbirds.
+See the Almanac article on FlowersThat Attract Hummingbirds.

 When Do Hummingbirds Mate?